Nara1412-ppb/OpenStockModelApp/README.md

 7. select the stocks from the drop down and press select button one by one and you can see the selected stocks in list
 8. click the submit button to get the estimated stock prices of the selected stocks.

-9. This flask application contains an api you test it in testing enviromment by using "localhost:5000/prediction/< stock symbol name >"
+9. This flask application contains an api you test it in testing enviromment. by using "localhost:5000/prediction/< stock symbol name >"

-    here stock symbol name is the official name of the company from yaahoo finance
+   here stock symbol name is the official name of the company from yaahoo finance.

-10. request should be "GET" for api testing
+10. request should be "GET" for api testing. try out with below url "http://127.0.0.1:5000/prediction/AXISBANK" and "http://127.0.0.1:5000/prediction/TATAMOTORS"